 Part identification can be molded into tray; or tray cavities can be numbered allowing for faster inspection.
 This adds very little to tool cost and adds no cost to piece price.

 Custom cavities are formed to exactly match your component, and this will protect sensitive areas.
 For pins, or other fragile items, clearance cavities are formed so there is not contact with the tray during the shipping process.
-Finger or tweezer clearance is used to allow for easy removal of parts in the formed cavity.
+Finger or tweezer clearance is used to allow for easy removal of parts in the cavity.

 VACUUM FORMED TRAYS INFORMATION